 A note's 'Displayed Attributes' are an optional display of a user-defined tabular layout of attribute title/value cells.
 A Displayed Attribute is a display feature and has no effect on inheritance and does not accord an attribute any special status other than being easily viewed/edited for a note's text pane.

-Attribute names are in the left column, values in the right column.
+Attribute names are shown in the left column, attribute values in the right column; from v8.2.2 the width of the first column of the Displayed Attribute table now adjusts itself to accommodate long attribute names.
 The list can be re-ordered, items deleted and attribute value edited.
 An item is added by:

-- setting the note's $KeyAttributes
+- setting the note's $DisplayedAttributes.

 Items in bold are set locally for the note.
 Items in lighter colour are read-only (normally dynamically calculated values like $ChildCount; pre v6 these were in italics).
 All other rows in normal text use the default or inherited value.
 Users coming from older Tinderbox versions should note attribute value data is now fully Unicode.

-This pop-up can be called via the View menu as well as from the text pane..
+This pop-up can be called via the View menu as well as from the text pane.

 Number-type data.
 Very large or small numbers can be entered/shown using exponential form, e.g.

 Color-type data.
 The data is shown both as a colour chip (showing the currently set colour) and a string showing the value set with is either a Tinderbox named colour or otherwise a hexadecimal value string ("#330099").